syousif94/esp32-rust-bot/README.md

-# ESP32 HTTP Servo Controller
+# ESP32 HTTP Servo & Motor Controller

-Control an SG90 servo motor via HTTP requests or serial commands using an ESP32 microcontroller, written in Rust with `no_std` embedded development.
+Control an SG90 servo motor and brushless DC motors via HTTP requests or serial commands using an ESP32 microcontroller, written in Rust with `no_std` embedded development.

 ## Features

 - **HTTP Control**: Set servo angle via GET requests (`/servo/90` or `/servo?angle=90`)
+- **Motor Control**: Control brushless motors via H-bridge (`/motor/a/50` or `/motor/b/-75`)
 - **Serial Control**: Type angle values directly in the serial monitor
 - **WiFi Connected**: Connects to your WiFi network and serves HTTP on port 80
 - **Async Runtime**: Uses Embassy for efficient async/await embedded programming